 - Consult with applicable City departments depending on the nature of the proposed event

-- Applicants will be notified of the final decision within four weeks of submitting an application.
+- Applicants will be notified of the final decision within two weeks of submitting an application, beginning on April 1st.
 In some cases, applicants may be asked to provide additional information before a final decision can be made

 Once an event has been approved:

-- A Neighbourhood Development Coordinator will be available to work with the organizer through planning and implementation of event
+- A Community Development Coordinator will be available to work with the organizer through planning and implementation of event

 - The event organizer will be required to sign a letter of agreement that will clearly outline the roles and responsibilities of the organizer and the City of Kelowna

-- The event organizer will need to provide proof of any applicable insurance coverage and permits prior to the event
+- The event organizer will need to provide proof of any applicable insurance coverage and permits two weeks prior to the event

-- The event organizer will be required to provide a photo from the event and a story that can be shared on the Strong Neighbourhoods webpage.
-We will provide photo release forms for the day of the event
+- The event organizer will be required to provide photos from the event and a story that can be shared on the Strong Neighbourhoods webpage.
+We will provide photo release forms for the day of the event as well as a short guest survey to be handed out at the event for guest feedback.

-- The event organizer will be required to complete a short project evaluation form to provide details such as the project’s impact on the neighbourhood
+- The event organizer will be required to complete a short event evaluation form to provide details such as the event’s impact on the neighbourhood

 Why plan a neighbourhood event?